oils-for-unix/oils.vim/doc/algorithms.md

-Two Algorithms for YSH Syntax Highlighting
+Three Algorithms for YSH Syntax Highlighting
 ====

 On Zulip, I was asked how to write a syntax highlighter for YSH.
 Let's